PatrickFarley/help-bot/readme.md

 # Help docs bot

+## Introduction

+This is a copilot that does RAG with the docs in the contributor guide and the platform manual to tell users anything they need to know when contributing to the docs on `learn.microsoft.com`.

+Ideally available to all FTEs.

 ## How to build this project:

 1. Acquire a local index of the contributor guide docs:
-    1. use git to clone/pull, or run the git-update script.
+    1. use git to clone/pull, or run the `git-update` script.
-    1. Make a separate local-index file to hold a working copy of those files. run the make-local-index script to populate it.
+    1. Make a separate local-index file to hold a working copy of those files. run the `make-local-index` script to populate it.
 It does special directory-flattening and renaming.
 And leaves out archived files.
 1. Configure blob storage:
     1. Create a storage account and a container.
     1. save the connection string to env variable
-    1. run blob-upload script. it uploads the docs in local-index to the storage blob.
+    1. run `blob-upload` script. it uploads the docs in local-index to the storage blob.
-    1. run set-url-metadata: for each .md doc, create the url metadata value and attach it to the blob
+    1. run `set-url-metadata`: for each .md doc, create the url metadata value and attach it to the blob
-    1. rm-include-urls: set the url metadata for include files to blank (we don't want to try to construct those urls)
+    1. `rm-include-urls`: set the url metadata for include files to blank (we don't want to try to construct those urls)
 1. Configure the Azure AI Search
     1. Add the blob container as a data source
     1. create an index, with a string field called `"url"` and a content field called `"content"`.